Kaastor/rl-foundations-llm/README.md

-# RL Foundations for LLMs — Course Harness (CPU, local, verifiable rewards)
+# RL Foundations for LLMs — Course Harness (minimal core library, production-ish artifacts)

-This repo is the **teacher-provided harness** for the course described in the prompt.
+This repository is a **scope-limited** teaching harness for Reinforcement Learning (RL) ideas as they show up in LLM systems.

-It is intentionally small and boring — because the goal is **measurement discipline**, not “ship an RL stack”.
+It is intentionally small and boring.

+The goal is not to ship an RL stack — it is to teach the habits that make RL/LLM work **trustworthy**:

+- treat reward/eval like a **measurement instrument**
+- keep the instrument stable when comparing runs (Locked Room Rule)
+- save artifacts so failures have names, not vibes
+- separate **selection gains** (best-of-N) from **learning gains** (policy changes)

-Everything revolves around one interface:
+Everything revolves around one contract:

 ```py
 score(example, completion) -> {"reward": float, "details": dict}